pucspcos/projetocos2017-hat-trick/README.md

-# Nome do projeto

-Descreva aqui o que é o projeto e indique o link da Wiki para saber mais sobre o projeto
+# Touhou Shooter
+O objetivo é atirar no inimigo até zerar a barra de vida ao mesmo tempo que desvia dos tiros do inimigo

-# Nome compledo dos integrantes do projeto:
+# Nome compledo do integrante do projeto:

-* Nome 1
-* Nome 2
-* Nome 3
-* Nome 4
+* Eduardo Ambrosio Natal

 # Imagens do jogo: